greenonline/TinyTextAdventure_in_ZIL/README.md

     <LangVersion>13.0</LangVersion>
 ```

 did not fix the issue.
 So where is it originating?
-Seeing as the `13.0` was not changed back to `13`, maybe an older verson is required..?
+Seeing as the `13.0` was not changed back to `13`, maybe an older language verson is required..?

-From [Compiler Error CS1617](https://learn.microsoft.com/en-us/dotnet/csharp/misc/cs1617), I changed `13.0` to `8.0`, but that was probably too far back, as 16 of these issues appeared:
+From [Compiler Error CS1617](https://learn.microsoft.com/en-us/dotnet/csharp/misc/cs1617), and looking at the valid values listed for "language", I changed `13.0` to `8.0`, but that was probably too far back, as 16 of these issues appeared:

 ```none
 /Users/macbook/Downloads/zilf-0.11.1/src/WindowsInstaller/obj/Debug/net8.0-windows/WindowsInstaller.GlobalUsings.g.cs(10,1): error CS8400: Feature 'global using directive' is not available in C# 8.0.
 Please use language version 10.0 or greater. [/Users/macbook/Downloads/zilf-0.11.1/src/WindowsInstaller/WindowsInstaller.csproj]